ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 * These are flagged using **cflag** (:doc:`../calim/cflag`) in two
-  passes: first, selection rules covering antennas, baselines and autocorrelations are applied, along with a simple flat amplitude threshold; then a dynamic amplitude flag that integrates over individual spectra.
+  passes: first, selection rules covering antennas, baselines and autocorrelations are applied, along with a simple flat amplitude threshold; then a dynamic amplitude flag that integrates individual spectra.
 * The bandpass solution is then determined with **cbpcalibrator** (:doc:`../calim/cbpcalibrator`), using all individual MSs and stored in a single CASA table.
 * The science field is processed for each field name - what follows describes the steps used for each field.
-* The science field data is split and flagged with *mssplit** and
-  ***cflag** in the same manner as for the calibrator, producing one *measurement set per beam.
-You can select particular scans or fields *here, but the default is to use everything.
-Each field gets its own *directory.
+* The science field data is split with *mssplit**, producing one measurement set per beam.
+You can select particular scans or fields here, but the default is to use everything.
+Each field gets its own directory.
 * The bandpass solution is then applied to each beam MS with **ccalapply** (:doc:`../calim/ccalapply`).
+* Flagging is then applied to the bandpass-calibrated dataset.
+The same procedure as for the calibrator is used, although there is more control over integrating the spectra.
 * The science field data are then averaged with **mssplit** to form continuum data sets.
 (Still one per beam).
+* Another round of flagging can be done, this time on the averaged dataset.
 * Each beam is then imaged individually.
 This is done in one of two
   ways: